Staffing

 We help you provide a range of benefits for your staff, support their health and wellbeing, and train and develop them.

-There is a lot to consider about staffing – from how many people you will employ, to their working locations, contract types, salary and other factors.
+There is a lot to consider about staffing – from how many people you will employ to their working locations, contract types, salary and other factors.

 IPSA provide a range of tools to support you and keep things as simple as possible.

-Full detailed step-by-step guidance is available on our website, and your Payroll Officer will happily support you through the processes.
+Full detailed step-by-step guidance is available on our website, and your payroll officer will happily support you through the processes.

 MPs are employers.
 This comes with responsibilities beyond recruiting a staff team.